Hitler's First Murder

 Michael Dean reports that after leaving Hitler's service, Maurice sued the Nazi Party for unlawful dismissal and won a tidy sum.
 He opened a watchmaker shop a few blocks from Hitler's apartment and resumed his affair with Raubal.

 Apparently she became pregnant and wanted to go to Vienna to have the baby.
 Hitler was furious at this betrayal and refused permission.
 When she defied him, he killed her.
+The cook testified after the war that Geli lay in her own blood for three days, which blurs time of death.
+This blows Hitler's alibi that he was not present when she "committed suicide."

 In any case, Hitler's relationship with Maurice proved resilient.
 Maurice became a senior SS official and Hitler protected him against rivals resentful accepting orders from a Jew.